-Overall this is an excellent and affordable heated jacket that is built with amazing quality.
+Overall this is an excellent and affordable Ororo heated jacket that is built with amazing quality.

-The Milwaukee Jacket does a great job of keeping you warm.
+The Milwaukee Jacket will really keep you warm.
 Its outer shell is great at blocking cold weather – wind and rain while the internal fleece lining stops heat from escaping. it also features FreeFlex mobility gussets to ensure you get maximum freedom of movement for any outdoor activities.

-You can also change the temperature of the chest and back elements independently to direct heat to where you want or need it most.
+You can also change the temperature of the chest and back element independently to direct heat to where you want or need it most.

-This heated jacket does run small, so check the size chart and make sure you’re ordering above your normal size.
+These heated jackets do run small, so check the size chart and make sure you’re ordering above your normal size.
 Overall, the Milwaukee Jacket is a little overpriced for not coming with a battery no USB port, but as a simple heated jacket, it does a good job.

 The ORORO Heated Hoodie is not an outer layer but more of a mid-layer.
 It’s made from cotton and polyester for durability and comfort.
 The hoodie has a relaxed baggy fit, as all hoodies should, and comes with a high-quality YKK zipper.